LIT-Protocol/ParentERC6492Validator/implementation_plan.md

 - Each chain still submits its own UserOp, but **no extra user signatures per chain**
 - The validator prevents replay (nonce/deadline) and binds approval to a specific child + action.

-Use `@zerodev/multi-chain-ecdsa-validator` as conceptual reference for the Merkle/proof UX and leaf hashing, but replace ECDSA verification with ERC-6492 verification against a **parent account address**.
+Use `@zerodev/multi-chain-ecdsa-validator` in `zerodev-sdk/plugins/multi-chain-ecdsa` as conceptual reference for the Merkle/proof UX and leaf hashing, but replace ECDSA verification with ERC-6492 verification against a **parent account address**.
+There's an example in `zerodev-examples/multi-chain/main.ts` that shows how to use the multi-chain ecdsa validator.
+Let's make our e2e test work the same way.

 ---